isabelle-galleberg/Microservice-todo-list/README.md

 ## Application
-Our application is a stimple To-Do list, designed as a microservice-based containerized web application.
-The frontend is written using Svelte, while the core operations are served by microservices as follows:
+Our application is a simple To-Do list, designed as a microservice-based containerized web application.
+The core operations are served by microservices as follows:

-1. **Expressed list service** - Handles adding/removing of items (Express.js)
+1. **List service** - Handles adding/removing of items (Express.js)
-2. **Expressed item service** - Manages checking/unchecking of items (Express.js)
+2. **Item service** - Manages checking/unchecking of items (Express.js)
-3. **MongoDB service** - Backend service for storage and retrieval of To-Do list items.
+3. **Database service** - Backend service for storage and retrieval of To-Do list items (MongoDB).
-4. **Svelte frontend service** - Visualization for our To-Do list connected to the Expressed API functions.
+4. **Frontend service** - Visualization for our To-Do list connected to the Expressed API functions (Svelte).

-_Expressed_ is a REST API-based implementation which our serves basic To-Do list functions as APIs to the frontend and database.
+_Express.js_ is a REST API-based implementation which serves basic To-Do list functions as APIs.
 We have two Expressed services:
 1. **List service** - Adding/removing items to/from list
 2. **Item service** - Checking/unchecking an item

 _MongoDB_ serves as a backend service that handles the storage and retrieval of To-Do list items, provided to it via the Expressed APIs.

-The _Svelte_ service is a frontend application designed in Svelte.js.
-It functions as the visualization for our To-Do list, and is connected to the Expressed API functions.
+The frontend service is a frontend application designed in Svelte.js.
+It functions as the visualization for our To-Do list, and its functions add/remove items and check/uncheck items are served by the express.js services.

 ## Architecture
 Our microservice-based architecture ensures scalability and performance.